hashicorp/waypoint-examples/project-templates/ecs/basic/README.md

 2. Create a Waypoint Project Template by filling in the fields in the Template Creation page:

-Your project template will be utilized to generate the waypoint hcl for developers to start off their projects with.
+Your project template will be utilized to generate the `waypoint.hcl` for developers to start off their projects with.
 This template will contain
 Terraform details that will be used to spin up resources that will be used for application deployment.
 Please see the following example project
 template: